atmcgrath/END-Digital-Collection/_texts/EN-Clara-1771.md

 ---

 ## LETTER XIX.

-#
-'V
-1
-Dt
-I T Had travelled Slower .than Sir
-^ Charles, but faster than my inch
-^ ^
-^ for I thought every step the if p horses went deprived me of a part of my existence, or dragged me from
-( 2)
-#
-■ s
-itjyfelf.
-Yet the motion So exhilarated my Sjpirits, that I did not give myself
-\
-to grief, till I arrived at the inn
-/
-where I was to Sleep.
-On Supper being
-• «
-Served, my maid said innocently, She wished Sir Charles was with me, as it
-$
-was very melanclioly for me to sup
-• » •
-I bursl into tears, and wislied at that moment for a good excuse to return to -- -- -- -- -- -.
-But pride would not let me; I will not call it difcrcr
+I sad travelled slower than Sir Charles, but faster than my inclinations; for I thought every step the horses went deprived me of a part of my existence, or dragged me from myself.
+Yet the motion so exhilarated my spirits, that I did not give myself to grief, till I arrived at the inn where I was to sleep.
+On supper being served, my maid said innocently, she wished Sir Charles was with me, as it was very melancholy for me to sup alone.
+I burst into tears, and wished at that moment for a good excuse to return to -----.
+But pride would not let me; I will not call it discretion, though I dignified it with that name at the time.
-\
-tion, though I dignified it with that name at the time.
 Happy! had I then yielded to the impulses of my heart; for, alas!
-I musf accuse myself of Such things, that the most
+I must accuse myself of such things, that the most rigid, while they condemn, must pity me.
-%

-rigid, while they condemn, must pity me.
-{ 3)
-t
-%
-Sir Charles ceased not to Search
-7
-for me, though hopeless of success in his researches.
-I would excuse my
-« *
-• •
-'to my own heart, (to the world
-L am content to appear most guilty)
-*
-by imputing my misfortunes, and the fatal event that followed my last Step, t
-\ to his impetuosity.
-I had promised to be his. .What was a few months
-►
-absence?
-He mull have discovered, in a Short time, where I was.
-But everything conspired to make me, if not guilty, at Icaft wretched.. lie f scarce staid to refresh himself, after his long journey to and from — —. but making all poslible inquiries., in vain, began a fresh journey, as unsuccessful as the former.
-The fatigue.
+Sir Charles ceased not to search for me, though hopeless of success in his researches.
+I would excuse my to my own heart, (to the world I am content to appear most guilty) by imputing my misfortunes, and the fatal event that followed my last step, to his impetuosity.
+I had promised to be his.
+What was a few months absence?
+He must have discovered, in a short time, where I was.
+But everything conspired to make me, if not guilty, at least wretched.
+He scarce staid to refresh himself, after his long journey to and from -----; but making all possible inquiries, in vain, began a fresh journey, as unsuccessful as the former.
+The fatigue of his body, and still more the agitation of his mind. - But, oh heavens! spare me the sequel! the dreadful, catastrophe!
+It makes me even forget my wrongs, and Philemon’s perjuries.
+What are all my other crimes to this?
+Was I not the murderer of my lover?
+Of the best, the most faithful, the most accomplished and amiable of his sex?
-Tj o.
-/
-( 4)
-t
-t
-of his body, and Still more the agita tion of his mind. — But, oh heavens!
-Spare me the Sequel! the dreadful, catastrophe!
-It makes me even forget
-N
-my wrongs, and philemon’s perjuries. ^ What are all my other crimes to this?,, Was I not the murderer of my lover?
-Of the hest, the most faithful, the moult accomplished and amiable of
-$
-his sex
-•• .\

-You have often flattered me, my
-✓
-Amelia, and Said, I had nothing to
-«
-accuse myself of, when I reflect orji ^ Sir Charles worthy’s memory.
+You have often flattered me, my Amelia, and said, I had nothing to accuse myself of, when I reflect Sir Charles Worthy’s memory.
 I have latterly given way to the delusion, and have taken comfort from it.
-Slow
-< I
-little comfort is there for Clara!, Every
-/ n
-\
-\
-/
-()
-V
-\
-e'
-* I ^ ■‘vi*,. ^
-■ ■ V •. ', ♦
-aflion of my life, however well in tended, rises in judgement against me, and accuses me of Some atrocious A *. crime.
-I hesitate not to expbfe my
+How little comfort is there for Clara!
+Every action of my life, however well in tended, rises in judgement against me, and accuses me of some atrocious crime.
+I hesitate not to expose my guilt, but the pangs, that rend my heart on reflection, are too much for me to bear.
+Yet I will inflict them on myself, that Heaven may mitigate my punishment hereafter, if it be possible that anything can atone for crimes like mine.

-.
-L. * * ^■' >
-guilt, but the pangs, that rend my
-• 1
-heart on refleqlon, are too rnuch for me to bear.
-Yet I will infiid them
-• ’ %
-on myself, that Heaven may mitigate niy punisliment hereafter, if it be pos
-#
-fible that anything can atone for crimes like mine.
-* I
-V -
-The Severe exercise both of mind and body, which Sir Charles had un dergone in search of me, threw him into a violent and raging fever., He had wrote to me according to the di
+The severe exercise both of mind and body, which Sir Charles had undergone in search of me, threw him into a violent and raging fever.
+He had wrote to me according to the direction I had given him, and was determined to have gone to Sir William's to find out my abode, though convinced it was not at his house; but was prevented by the attack of the fever.
+He would have gone there at first, but fancied that direction was intended to amuse and deceive him; and hearing the description of Miss M----- immediately concluded it was his Clara, and followed her in, consequence of that belief.

-B 3 ' rection
->
-’ •
-( 6*)
-• \ ' '
-r ... • T h •
-I had given him, and was dc tcrmined to have gone to Sir William's to find out my abode, though convinced it was not at his house; but was
-_ /
-prevented by the attack of the feyer.
-He would have gone there at firsl, but fancied that dircbion was intended to
-£
-amuse and deceive him; and hearing
-%
-the description of Miss M -- -- -- -- -- immediately
-concluded it was his Clara, and followed her in, consequence of that belief.
-•- ■ h
-«•
-I
-I
-His letter was filled with the ten
-4
-dereft reproaches for my unkind flight from one, whose every wish centred in my happiness.
-It was like every letter
+His letter was filled with the tendereft reproaches for my unkind flight from one, whose every wish centered in my happiness.
+It was like every letter from him, filled with love; but unlike them in being forced to upbraid me.
-( 7),
-* » 1 t
-letter from him, filled with love i but unlike them in being forced to up braid me.
-I answered immediately, and gave him fresh asturances of my unalterable fidelity.
-I endeavoured to extenuate my fault — fori now thought and cont

-sessed myself guilty of one — by every argument I could use, but received
+I answered immediately, and gave him fresh assurances of my unalterable fidelity.
+I endeavoured to extenuate my fault - for I now thought and confessed myself guilty of one - by every argument I could use, but received no answer.
-\
-no anhvrer.
 I feared he would not pardon me.
-I then flattered i myself
-/ '
-was on his journey to Lady S — s
-/ A'
-leat, as I had no reason to doubt hc" would come, as Soon as he received intelligence where I was; nor did I wish to avoid him there, as I knew Lady
+I then flattered myself was on his journey to Lady S-----'s feat, as I had no reason to doubt he would come, as soon as he received intelligence where I was; nor did I wish to avoid him there, as I knew Lady S----- would take every proper measure, and would convince him how nccestary it was to delay our union, till

-.
-V S -- -- -- -- -- -- -
-t
-'of(
-()
-\
-S’" — — would take every proper measure, and would convince him how nccestary it was to delay our union, till - I the time allotted for mourning was expired : or if She approved his pro I pofal, her approbation would give a
+the time allotted for mourning was expired : or if She approved his pro I pofal, her approbation would give a